MicrosoftDocs/data-integration/data-integration/gateway/service-gateway-azure-relay.md

       ![Provide the WCF relay URI.](media/service-gateway-azure-relay/wfc-relay-uri.png)

    2. **Send key value and the Listen Key Value**&mdash;Create two shared access policies, one called SendAccessKey and the other ListenAccessKey.
 Provide either the primary or the secondary keys in the on-premises data gateway app.
-To learn more, see [Azure Relay authentication and authorization](/azure/azure-relay/relay-authentication-and-authorization).
+To learn more, go to [Azure Relay authentication and authorization](/azure/azure-relay/relay-authentication-and-authorization).

        ![Send and listen access keys.](media/service-gateway-azure-relay/send-access-key-policy.png)